Skip to content

 gorilla groups in Volcanoes national park

-During gorilla trekking adventurous activities, each family is assigned a group of 8 individuals usually depending on the individual preferences and physical fitness.
-Only one group of 8people visits a gorilla family in a day meaning that 80 gorilla trekking permits are issued out to 80 individual trackers in a day.
+During Rwanda gorilla trekking adventurous activities, each family is assigned a group of 8 individuals usually depending on the individual preferences and physical fitness.
+Only one group of 8people visits a gorilla family in a day meaning that 80 gorilla trekking permits Rwanda are issued out to 80 individual trackers in a day.

 Most gorilla families in Rwanda prefer living at high altitudes very deep into the the thick forests demanding physical fitness of an individual track to reach them.
-They keep on changing habitat locations with in the forests depending on their demands as they build a nest for a night on a daily basis.
+They keep on changing habitat locations with in the forests depending on their demands and they build a nest for a night on a daily basis.

 Habituated gorilla families in Rwanda, Volcanoes National park include ;